BuildOnViction/docs/docs/tomoscan/TomoScan.md

 # TomoScan

-TomoScan provides a block explorer with user friendly, detailed and professional user interface to the TomoChain ecosystem.
+TomoScan provides a block explorer to the TomoChain ecosystem with user friendly, detailed and professional user interface.
 TomoScan brings TomoChain’s transparency to users.
 All blocks, transactions, smart contracts, tokens and basically everything happening on the chain are shown to the users.
 Furthermore, TomoScan also offers technical overview and expose useful metrics about the TomoChain.